Check out the following links for information to support you in creating your science fair project:

 - Explore careers in science & engineering

-Please note that you do not have to have competed in a school science fair to enter this regional science fair.
+Please note: You do not have to compete in a school science fair to enter this regional science fair.
 Any student in the region can and is encouraged to participate!

-Here is a simple guide on what you need to do to have a successful science fair project:
+Here is a simple guide on what you need to do to have a successful science fair project and virtual project presentation:

 - Research your topic.
 Learn more from the internet, the library, your science teacher, and other resources.

-- Check the science fair regulations on the ‘Getting Started’ page and in the FLASF Student and Teacher Preparation Package or ESFLA Trousse d’info (see links above).
-Pay particular attention to the Saftey and Ethics sections in the Project Information , because you may need to discuss your work with FLASF and/or your teacher BEFORE you start your project work.
+- Check the science fair regulations on the getting started page.
+Pay particular attention to the Safety and Ethics sections in the project information section, because you may need to discuss your work with FLASF and/or your teacher BEFORE you start your project work.

 - Make a time table and plan your experimental work.

-- Carry out your experiment.
+- Carry out your experiment or innovation.
 Keep detailed notes of your experiments and measurements and track your data in a journal or log book.